 - The maximum amount of money that can be transferred with one wire is 30,000 RMB.
 You are allowed to up two international transfers a day with a maximum total of 60,000 RMB.

 - Alipay charges you 50 RMB per transfer and you will also be charged a fee upon receipt by the recipient bank.

 - Chinese citizens are limited to sending a maximum of $50,000 USD overseas annually.
 If you are fortunate enough to be wiring amounts this large back home, you will need to enlist the help of several Chinese friends.

-Additionally, you need to select a reason for the transfer.
+Before initiating the transfer, you need to input the sender’s information.
+This includes the currency you’re sending and the reason for the transfer.
 The reasons include traveling, paying tuition among other explanations why a Chinese person would need to send money overseas.
 In this example, I selected personal travel as there is no option for helping out foreign friends sending hard earned money home.

 After filling out the sender’s information, you will be direct to a terms and conditions page where you need to review the terms of the transfer before proceeding.
 After 20 seconds, the next button will display where you can proceed with submitting the transaction.

 This depends on the recipient bank’s institution.
-After making the transfer, check with the recipient to confirm receipt or contact the home bank to verify how long it will take for the funds to transfer.
+After making the transfer through Alipay, check with the recipient to confirm receipt or contact the home bank to verify how long it will take for the funds to transfer.

 Final Thoughts | International Transfers with Alipay

 Prior to sending money home with Alipay, check to ensure all the information on the recipient end is correct.
 If listed incorrectly, you will still get docked all the transfer fees from Bank of Shanghai and the recipient bank to get the money back.